Jetchisel/VBoxAutostart/README.md

      VBoxManage setextradata YOUR-VM-NAME pvbx/startupMode manual

- Using SetAuto script is another option to set your vms to auto or manual.
+ Using ExtraData script is another option to set your vms to auto or manual.

  4. To access your vms.